By: Chris ⎜ Last updated

 Tim Wendelboe on Grüners gate is the coffee shop that put Oslo on the global coffee map.
 Tim won the World Barista Championship in 2004, opened this tiny espresso bar and micro-roastery, and became one of the main figures behind the Nordic light roast approach: beans roasted lighter to bring out the character of where they were grown rather than the roast itself.
 The espresso is bright and clean, with flavour notes that shift through the year as the bean selection changes.
 They also run an aeropress menu for filter fans, a good way to taste single-origin coffees side by side.
 Tim also owns a coffee farm in Colombia, and when beans from Finca el Suelo are in stock they're worth trying.

 The space is small and focused entirely on coffee.
-No pastries, no food.
-The staff know what they're pouring and will talk you through the options without making you feel like you're taking an exam
+There's no pastries or food.
+The staff know what they're pouring and will talk you through the options.

 Also, you will get no fruit-bomb natural coffees or funky anaerobic fermented coffees here.
-Only clean, washed coffees here.
+Only clean, washed coffees.
 Tim has been vocal about his dislike for natural coffees.
-If that is your preference, Supreme Roastworks, a bit further up Grünerløkka is a better choice.
+If that is your preference, Supreme Roastworks, a bit further up in Grünerløkka is a better choice.

 Supreme Roastworks

 Supreme Roastworks on Thorvald Meyers gate has a bigger space and a more relaxed mood.
 The menu typically runs to eight or nine coffees, roasted in-house, with a lean toward naturally processed beans that tend to produce fruitier, more complex cups.
 Naturally processed means the coffee cherry is dried whole around the bean, which gives the coffee a heavier, sometimes wine-like character.
-Try whatever they have from Ethiopia if it's on the menu.
+If they have an Ethiopian natural coffee on the menu, try it.

 These are two of the best coffee shops in Oslo, however, Grünerløkka has many more.